Taking on a strength training workout or cardio workout tends to be more enticing for most people than a mobility workout.

 #2: Walking Spidermans With Hip Lifts And Overhead Reaches

-One of the best mobility exercises for total body mobility for weightlifting warm-ups is the walking Spiderman with a hip lift and overhead reach.
+One of the best mobility exercises for full body mobility for weightlifting warm-ups is the walking Spiderman with a hip lift and overhead reach.

-This dynamic mobility exercise engages nearly every major muscle of your body and activates all of your primary joints.
+This dynamic mobility exercise engages nearly every major muscle group in your body and activates your primary joints.

 Here are the steps for how to perform this mobility training exercise:

-- Stand back up and then step through to the other side and repeat the same pattern.
+7. Stand back up and then step through to the opposite side and repeat the same pattern.

 #3: High Plank With Thoracic Rotations

-Many athletes struggle to feel motivated to perform mobility exercises on a consistent basis.
-We are often only compelled to do mobility training when we are experiencing tightness, an injury, or a restricted range of motion for one reason or another.
+Many athletes struggle to feel motivated to perform mobility exercises consistently.
+We are often only compelled to do mobility training when experiencing tightness, an injury, or a restricted range of motion for one reason or another.

 After all, when training time is limited, it is easier to favor more demanding workouts like strength training and cardio sessions.